LouieOHagan/CI-Milestone1-Project/README.md

 <h2 align="center"><a href="https://github.com/LouieOHagan/My-Furry-Friend-Website#user-experience-ux"><img src="https://i.ibb.co/SJyjBvN/btn.png"></a><img src="https://i.ibb.co/zRBpyQP/logo.png"><a href="https://louieohagan.github.io/My-Furry-Friend-Website/"><img src="https://i.ibb.co/pn9BGdY/live-btn.png"></a></h2>

-This is website for an organisation called 'My Furry Friend'.
+This is a website for an organisation called 'My Furry Friend'.
 My Furry Friend is operational in 3 countries, Ireland, England and Sweden.
 Their vision is to create a friendly community of people who share the common love for dogs along with their goal to bring dogs and their owners from all around the country together to meet, play, walk and talk.
-The website will be used to provide information to visitors about the organisation in conjuction with dog accessories reccomendations and multiple methods of contact.
+The website will be used to provide information to visitors about the organisation in conjunction with dog accessories recommendations and multiple methods of contact.

 The website has 4 main pages, "Home", "Walk With Us", "Our Favourites" and "Contact Us", each of which have 3 variants.
 As My Furry Friends is operational in 3 countries, the website will come with a dropdown bar to allow users to change their location and language, the website content will be updated retrospectively for ease of use.